-Our first woman composer of the year, with her String Quartet in B flat appearing in our Henleaze concert on 20th January (and reprised at Nailsworth the day after), is Maddalena Laura Sirmen.
+Our first woman composer of the year, with her String Quartet in B flat appearing in our Henleaze concert on 20th January (and reprised at Nailsworth the day after), was Maddalena Laura Sirmen.
 We will also be performing her Quartet in E at Henleaze and Nailsworth in May, and her Violin Concerto No.3 (played by Natalia Lomeiko) will close our first St George’s Notes for Women concert on 28 April.

 Maddalena Lombardini was born in Venice in December 1745.
 At the age of seven, she was admitted to the Ospedale dei Mendicanti.
 The Venetian Ospedali were charitable institutions caring for the sick and the elderly, and housing orphans and the poor, but they were also musical conservatories (Antonio Vivaldi famously taught at the nearby Ospedale della Pieta earlier in the century).
 Although she was born into a noble family that had fallen on hard times, and despite none of her family being musicians, it appears that young Maddalena was accepted into the Mendicanti primarily on the basis of her musical talent – singing, playing the harpsichord, and, particularly, as a violinist.